-Fine and Performing Arts successes include an average number of All-State Choir members, First Division ratings for high school band(s), and the acclaimed 5th and 6th grade CISD Honor Choir.
+Fine and Performing Arts successes include an average number of All-State Choir members, First Division ratings for high school band(s), and the acclaimed 4th and 5th grade CISD Honor Choir.
 We are seeking to continue this trend.

 In 2015-16, significant upgrades were made to both high schools' baseball and softball fields with the installation of field turf.
 This upgrade allows our athletes the opportunity to practice and have fewer games canceled due to inclement weather conditions.
 The District also received additional revenue due to our athletic facilities being rented and utilized by surrounding school districts for post district competition.
 In the 2016-17 school year the addition of newly constructed field houses for our football/soccer/baseball/softball/track teams will allow our student athletes as well as those from visiting districts a safe and secure place to dress.
 The updated facilities will provide our coaching staff additional office and training areas to better prepare our athletes for successful district and post district honors.
 In 2018-19, the Arbiter Payment system was implemented to more efficiently pay the game officials.
 In 2019-20, TicketRoar online ticketing was implemented for parties interested in attending CISD athletic Events.
 This system allows stakeholders to purchase their tickets in advance to avoid waiting in line on game days.
 The system also allows the Athletic Department to better monitor gate receipts from athletic events.
 The North Crowley High School gym renovation will be completed.
 The gym will seat over 2,000 fans, which is an upgrade from 1,350 previously held.
 The facility will be able to safely host campus and district events.
 2020-21 ground has been broken for two indoor practice facilities.
 These facilities will allow teams to hold practices and workouts during inclement weather.
+In the 2021 - 2022 year, CISD broke ground on the CISD sports complex providing current technology and facilities.
+Also, the Board of Trustees approved a partnership with the YMCA to improve the swimming pool allowing for more competitive swim programs.